burcuyavas/Entering-defined-data-in-the-linked-list-and-removing-them/README.md

-# Entering-defined-data-in-the-linked-list-and-removing-them
+# Entering Defined Data In The Linked List & Removing Them

 ## This program:
-## Enter user-defined data into the linked list,
+## Enters user-defined data into the linked list,
-## It can delete the node specified by the user and display all the elements in the list.
+## Can delete the node specified by the user and display all the elements in the list.